 For those of you who are visual learners, this face mask tutorial has a ton of photos to help you learn how to make them.
 It makes a surgical-style mask with elastic.
 Binding is added to the short edges to make the sewing on the mask look neat and tidy.

 Dubbed the most comfortable face mask, this face mask pattern is shaped entirely differently than the other face masks.
 It doesn't sit right on your face, allowing you to breathe easily.
+Its origami-like shape doesn't just feel better it also looks quite stylish.
 This is free to download and it's available in 5 sizes for both kids and adults.

 If you're looking for a mask pattern that uses three layers of fabric, this is a good one.
 There are three pleats in the mask for extra comfort.
 There are three different sizes available for a small child, child, and teen/adult.
 There's even a free, printable pattern envelope so you can keep your mask patterns organized since you may be making more in the future.